This post provides information about a variety of free walking tours you can take in Vancouver.

 This highly-rated tour covers a lot of topics related to the history of Vancouver.

-At 3 hours in length, this is the longest free walking tour on our list, but it’s only available every Friday at 10 am and 13:00 (1 pm).
+At 3 hours in length, this is the longest free walking tour on our list.

 Additional Historic Gastown Tours